FOR IMMEDIATE RELEASE

 email@example.com new email

-Pasadena City College, CA; Borough of Manhattan Community College, NY; and Austin Community College, TX took home winning titles following presentations of their STEM solutions to real-world challenges
+Bergen Community College (NJ), Front Range Community College (CO), and Columbus State Community College (CO) took home winning titles following presentations of their STEM innovations to address real-world challenges

-Washington, DC – Today, the American Association of Community Colleges (AACC), in partnership with the U.S. opens in a new windowNational Science Foundation (NSF), announced the three winning teams of the opens in a new windowCommunity College Innovation Challenge (CCIC).
+Washington, DC – Today, the American Association of Community Colleges (AACC), in partnership with the U.S. opens in a new windowNational Science Foundation (NSF), announced the three winning teams of this year’s opens in a new windowCommunity College Innovation Challenge (CCIC).